MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-application-insights-for-extensions.md

 The Application Insights resource is assigned a connection string, which you can see on the **Overview** page for the resource in Azure.
 Copy this connection string because you'll need it to enable Application Insights in the extension.

-## Add the Application Insights Key to the extension's app.json
+## Add the Application Insights information to the extension's app.json

 The next step is to add the `"applicationInsightsConnectionString"` setting the extension's app.json as shown: